So what does a police officer do?

-After training, police constables work as uniformed constables on the beat (either on foot or in a patrol car) or on police station duties, these would be working on the reception desk and dealing with the public, custodial duties and working in the communications room in two-way contact with officers on the beat.
+After training, police officers work as uniformed constables on the beat (either on foot or in a patrol car) or on police station duties, these would be working on the reception desk and dealing with the public, custodial duties and working in the communications room in two-way contact with officers on the beat.

-Police constables normally work 40 hours a week on a shift system which can include nights, with two rest days each week.
+Police officers normally work 40 hours a week on a shift system which can include nights, with two rest days each week.
 Constables would usually be expected to work weekends and public holidays.
 Overtime is often available.
 You can apply to join the police force on a part-time basis.

 Police constables may spend much of their time outdoors, on foot, in a patrol car or on a motorcycle.
 Work indoors is in a police station, a court of law, or on private or business premises.

-To be a police constable you should:
+To be a police officer you should:

 Police constables may have the opportunity to specialise in one of the many specific branches such as the traffic police, the fraud squad or underwater search units.